oronymzy/tips/docs/glossry.md

 **declaration** {: #declarationdef }
 : count noun
-: A [language construct](https://en.wikipedia.org/wiki/Language_construct) that specifies properties of an [identifier](https://en.wikipedia.org/wiki/Identifier_(computer_programming)), declaring its meaning.[^declarationdef1] Declarations are most commonly used for [subroutines](https://en.wikipedia.org/wiki/Subroutine), [variables](https://en.wikipedia.org/wiki/Variable_(computer_science)), [constants](#constantdef), and [classes](https://en.wikipedia.org/wiki/Class_(computer_programming)), but can also be used for other entities such as enumerations and type definitions.[^declarationdef1] Beyond the name (the identifier itself) and the kind of entity (function, variable, etc.), declarations typically specify the [data type](#datatypedef) for variables and constants, or the [type signature](https://en.wikipedia.org/wiki/Type_signature) for subroutines.
+: A [language construct](https://en.wikipedia.org/wiki/Language_construct) that introduces an [identifier](https://en.wikipedia.org/wiki/Identifier_(computer_programming)), specifies its properties, and declares its meaning.[^declarationdef1] Declarations are most commonly used for [subroutines](https://en.wikipedia.org/wiki/Subroutine), [variables](https://en.wikipedia.org/wiki/Variable_(computer_science)), [constants](#constantdef), and [classes](https://en.wikipedia.org/wiki/Class_(computer_programming)), but can also be used for other entities such as enumerations and type definitions.[^declarationdef1] Beyond the name (the identifier itself) and the kind of entity (function, variable, etc.), declarations typically specify the [data type](#datatypedef) for variables and constants, or the [type signature](https://en.wikipedia.org/wiki/Type_signature) for subroutines.
 Types may also include dimensions, such as for arrays.
-A declaration is used to announce the existence of the entity to the [compiler](https://en.wikipedia.org/wiki/Compiler); this is important in those [strongly typed](https://en.wikipedia.org/wiki/Strongly_typed) languages that require functions, variables, and constants, and their types to be specified with a declaration before use, and is used in [forward declaration](https://en.wikipedia.org/wiki/Forward_declaration).[^declarationdef2] The term "declaration" is frequently contrasted with the term "definition",[^declarationdef1] but meaning and usage varies significantly between programming languages.[^declarationdef-note1]
+A declaration is used to announce the existence of the entity to the [compiler](https://en.wikipedia.org/wiki/Compiler); this is important in those [strongly typed](https://en.wikipedia.org/wiki/Strongly_typed) languages that require functions, variables, and constants, and their types to be specified with a declaration before use, and is used in [forward declaration](https://en.wikipedia.org/wiki/Forward_declaration).[^declarationdef2] The term "declaration" is frequently contrasted with the term "[definition](#definitiondef)",[^declarationdef1] but meaning and usage varies significantly between programming languages.[^declarationdef-note1]
+: In informal usage, it refers only to a pure declaration (types only, no value or body).[^declarationdef-note1] : In [C++](https://en.wikipedia.org/wiki/C++), declarations introduce (or re-introduce) names into a C++ program.
+Each kind of entity is declared differently.
+[Definitions](#definitiondef) are declarations that are sufficient to use the entity identified by the name.[^declarationdef-note2] A declaration of a function that does not include a body is called a [function prototype](https://en.wikipedia.org/wiki/Function_prototype).[^declarationdef-note1]

 **decrement** {: #decrementdef }
 : verb